-The steps to returning to on-campus housing for the 2018-2019 academic year are done through a process called room selection.
+Returning to on-campus housing for the 2018-2019 academic year happens through an in-person process called Room Selection.
 We have unique apartment-style residence halls that offer more flexibility for our returning residents, but also offer the support from live-in staff.
 Enjoy the larger spaces, privacy and the conveniences of on-campus housing while still benefiting from staff-organized programming and support.

 About Room Selection

 The Room Selection process typically includes the following steps:

 - Complete a housing agreement via the Housing Connection before April 1, 2018;

 - Receive a randomized Room Selection appointment letter from Housing Services;